 - The foreclosure of a home in Arizona should clear the Title of liens.
 You will receive a Special Warranty Deed.
 If you sell the home later, it will transfer as a General Warranty Deed.
 You still want Title Insurance just to be safe.

 - Don’t expect the bank to do any repairs.
 They sell foreclosure homes in ‘As Is’ condition.
 Rarely are they negotiable on this unless it has a poor roof condition that will affect the appraisal.
 Even then it’s not a sure thing that they will do the roof repair.

 - Don’t expect any disclosures on the foreclosed property.
 The bank will disclaim any knowledge about the home or it’s condition, past or present.
 This is why a home inspection and a Title search are so important.
 You may want to go beyond the home inspection and order special inspections, i.e. roof and HVAC systems.

-- The bank will have it’s own way of doing things.
-They will probably demand to use their own purchase contract which will not be favorable to you and even may insist on using it’s own title company.
+- The bank has it’s own way of doing things.
+They will likely demand to use their own purchase contract which will not be favorable to you and even may insist on using it’s own title company.
 A common clause in any banks contract will penalize/fine you for not being closing on time yet no such penalty exists for the bank.
 Expect a longer closing time-frame than normal and possible delays.

 As you can see, buying a Sedona foreclosure home may be a bit more work than a regular home purchase.
 It can be worth it though at the right price if you don’t mind doing repairs or hiring a contractor.
 We have the experience in foreclosures to help guide you through the maze of buying a Sedona foreclosure home and point out some of the pitfalls.

-Call us today if you are interested in exploring these types of homes and we’ll set you up with a custom MLS foreclosure home search.
+Call us today and we will set you up with a custom MLS foreclosure home search.
 928-451-6098

 Here’s the Sedona foreclosure homes available at the moment.